garris/BackstopJS/README.md

 `"misMatchThreshold"` (percentage 0.00%-100.00%) will change the amount of difference BackstopJS will tolerate before marking a test screenshot as "failed".
 The default setting is `0.1`, this may need to be adjusted based on the kinds of testing you're doing.

 More info on how misMatchThreshold is derrived can be found here... https://github.com/Huddle/Resemble.js/blob/af57cb2f4edfbe718d24b350b2be1d956b764298/resemble.js#L495

+`"isSameDimensions"` (true || false) will change whether BackstopJS will accept any change in dimensions.
+The default setting is `true`.
+If set to true then the test must be the same dimensions as the reference.
+If set to false the test does not have to be the same dimensions as the reference.

+This setting can be used in conjunction with `"misMatchThreshold"`, for example, when setting a `"misMatchThreshold"` of more than 0.00% and the mismatch causing a change in dimensions, setting `"isSameDimensions"` to false will allow the test to still pass, setting it to true would still make it fail.

 ### Capturing the entire document